Narkhashel/Weather-Dashboard/README.md

 ## Description

-This week challenge was to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+This week's challenge was to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

 [Link to the Weather Dashboard](https://narkhashel.github.io/Weather-Dashboard/)